empsp/xmlslurper/README.md

 	xmlSlurper.parse(new FileInputStream("samplefile.xml"));
 	```

 	Even though `XMLNode` has id based equal/hashcode it's still perfectly eligible to be used in maps and sets for utility purposes.
-Since start node event of the `MovieDb.Movie.Cast` node is sufficient to collect supporting data, end node event listener has been provided as a `null` reference.
-Cast on the other hand requires text information to be parsed on children (`*`) nodes, hence the use of end node listener and start node listener given as a `null` reference.
+Since start node event of the 'MovieDb.Movie.Cast' node is sufficient to collect supporting data, end node event listener is provided as a `null` reference.
+To gather actor/actress names, text information needs to be read from immediate children (`*`) of the 'Cast' node, hence the use of end node listener and start node listener given as a `null` reference.
+	Please note, for very large xml files, the above construct requires grooming of the `HashMap` to protect it from `java.lang.StackOverflowError`.

 	The following table provides a list of all triggered events on 'castListener' in order:

 	Event Id | Data available
 	--- | ---